9 Packaged Foods You Can Feel Good About

 FROZEN ENTREE: AMY’S BROWN RICE BLACK-EYED PEAS AND VEGGIES BOWL

 TV dinners were first introduced in the 1950s as a post-war trend, capitalizing on the newfound lure of television.
 Unfortunately, the Salisbury steak, fried chicken or meatloaf coupled with green peas and a special dessert provided little in the way of wholesome, whole-food nutrition.
 While there are still plenty of highly processed frozen entrees available today, there are some frozen-food brands creating convenient products with a clean ingredient list.
 “Frozen entrees with whole-food ingredients that you’d find in your pantry are a quick way to enjoy a square meal with whole grains, lean protein and vegetables.
-Some of my favorite brands are Amy’s, Organic Bistro and many of Trader Joe’s private labels.
+Some of my favorite brands are Amy’s, Artisan Bistro and many of Trader Joe’s private labels.
 The brands in your natural-food section are usually your best bet -- and the best-tasting,” says Michelle Dudash, RDN.
 One of Dudash’s favorite entrees is Amy’s Brown Rice Black-Eyed Peas and Veggies Bowl, made with a combination of organic brown rice and black-eyed peas with organic broccoli and carrots in a tasty ginger sauce, providing eight grams of fiber and 11 grams of protein per serving.

 Check Out Amy’s Brown Rice Black-Eyed Peas and Veggies Bowl